Large Language Models, scientific knowledge and factuality: A framework to streamline human expert evaluation: Introduction

-In this work we systematically assess the biological relational knowledge encoded on state-of-the-art LLMs, namely: GPT-2, GPT-3, GPT-neo, Bloom, BioGPT, BioGPT-Large, Galactica, ChatGPT and GPT-4.
-We focus on systematically determining the ability of LLMs to capture fundamental entities (fungi, chemicals and antibiotic properties), their relations and supporting facts, which are fundamental for delivering inference in the context of downstream biomedical inference (see Fig.\ref{fig:overview}).
-For instance, we aim to answer the question on whether LLMs can faithfully capture biological domain-specific factual knowledge such as:
+Using the framework, we systematically assess the biological relational knowledge encoded in a broad spectrum of state-of-the-art LLMs, namely: GPT-2, GPT-3, GPT-neo, Bloom, BioGPT, BioGPT-Large, ChatGPT, GPT-4 and variants of Llama 2 with 7B, 13B, and 70B parameters.
+Recently, artificial intelligence (AI) algorithms have significantly facilitated the acceleration of antibiotic discovery through high-throughput drug screening, with a particular emphasis on the identification of novel antibiotic compounds \cite{jablonka2024leveraging, guo2023can, TORRES201930, lluka2023antibiotic, ruiz2022rational, david2021artificial, melo2021accelerating}.
+Motivated by this progress, we focus on systematically determining the ability of LLMs to capture fundamental entities (fungi, chemicals and antibiotic properties), their relations and supporting facts, which are fundamental for delivering inference in the context of downstream biomedical inference.
+For instance, we aim to answer the question on whether LLMs can faithfully capture biological domain-specific factual knowledge such as: \textit{``\textit{Aspergillus fumigatus} produces festuclavine"}; \textit{``Cycloclavine is biosynthesised by \textit{Aspergillus japonicus}"}.